Blog Details Shape

 Cons:

-• Can be time-consuming and resource-intensive, depending on the complexity of the application.
+• The process can be time-consuming and resource-intensive based on the complexity of the application.

-• Requires expertise in penetration testing tools and techniques.
+• It needs knowledge of penetration testing tools and techniques.

 Integration verification